Step syntax

 Click the menu

-Check a control's state:
+Check an object's state:

 If the '<text for identification>' radio_button is selected